-Pro tip: We recommend taking a photo of this sheet on your mobile phone that you'll have the info with you when you get off the ship for the day's excursion, just in case of emergency.
+Pro Tip: We recommend taking a photo of this sheet on your mobile phone so that you'll have the info with you when you get off the ship for the day's excursion, just in case of an emergency.

 Public Spaces on AmaKristina

 We will discuss the various public spaces onboard AmaKristina, including the entrance, fitness area, Sundeck with its pool, walking track, seating areas and games, and the dining areas and lounges.

 We’ll also touch on the gift shop, the coffee/tea area, and the captain’s Navigation Bridge.

 The entrance to AmaKristina is striking, with a double staircase framing a circular elevator and a reception desk.
 You’re on Deck 2 upon entry, called the Cello Deck.

 The reception desk is where you can ask about anything from getting a paper map for walking around town to a fact sheet with info about the locks you're sailing through to booking a massage.
 You can pay your onboard cruise bill or add gratuities at reception, or even get some change with the Purser.